gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She lifted out a sketchbook bound in dark green canvas and brushed it off.
 "How...?"

-She opened the sketchbook with trembling hands, already knowing what she would see.
+She opened the sketchbook with trembling paws, already knowing what she would see.
-Deft lines and cross-hatching, all in pencil, all done by a sure and loving hand.
+Deft lines and cross-hatching, all in pencil, all done by a sure and loving paw.
 There was her mother's face, smiling.
 There was Sindy holding a ball.
 And there was her,